yamcs/yamcs/docs/server-manual/data-management/streams.rst

 cmdHist (list)
     streams used for the command history.
 No additional option in addition to the stream name is supported.

 event
     streams used for events.
 No additional option in addition to the stream name is supported.
+    Note that many components use the "events_realtime" stream to publish realtime events so this stream should always be present in the list and its name should not be changed.
+    Some components (e.g. PusEventDecoder) use the events_dump stream but usually that stream name is configurable.

 param
     streams used for parameters.
 No additional option in addition to the stream name is supported.